forderud/MsiQuery/README.md

 * Path to installed EXE & DLL files (based on [File table](https://docs.microsoft.com/en-us/windows/win32/msi/file-table) query with [MsiGetComponentPath](https://docs.microsoft.com/en-us/windows/win32/api/msi/nf-msi-msigetcomponentpathw) lookup) (only for installed apps)
 * Added [registry entries](https://docs.microsoft.com/en-us/windows/win32/msi/registry-table) (can also be created through custom actions)

-### Inventory scan
-The [DetectInstalledApps.ps1](./DetectInstalledApps.ps1) script can be used to detect installed EXE and MSI applications through a registry scan (see [Windows Installer Properties for the Uninstall Registry Key](https://learn.microsoft.com/en-us/windows/win32/msi/uninstall-registry-key)).

-This query does unfortunately not include MSIX-based apps.
-The `wmic product get name` command also suffers from the same limitation of not detecting MSIX apps.

-It's possible to use the `Get-WmiObject Win32_Product` command to list all MSI-installed apps with ProductCode on the system.
-However, this listing will not include EXE-installed apps without a ProductCode, like 7-zip and Notepad++.
-It's therefore insufficient if support for non-MSI installers is also required.

 ### ParseMSI script
 The [ParseMSI.ps1](./ParseMSI.ps1) script can be used to detect installed MSI applications through the [WindowsInstaller](https://learn.microsoft.com/en-us/windows/win32/msi/installer-object) COM interfaces.